 When asked if they would support the project if it’s “the only way to keep the Atlanta Falcons team playing in downtown Atlanta,” 54% supported it and 37% opposed.
 The poll has a margin of error of plus or minus 4 and a half percent.

 The 11Alive poll paints far rosier possibilities for a new Georgia Dome built via a public-private partnership with the Falcons and the NFL.
-A Journal-Constitution poll released just last week indicated 72 percent of Georgians opposed the measure – though the newspaper
+A Journal-Constitution poll released just last week indicated 72 percent of Georgians opposed the measure – though the newspaper survey

 In the minutes surrounding the passage of Senate Bill 24, Gov. Nathan Deal’s solution to the “bed tax” dilemma, the sharp-eyed could – through the door leading to President pro tem David Shafer’s office – spot a giddy state Sen. Jeff Mullis dancing through the anteroom, arms in the air.